As a personal injury attorney, Chase Coble enjoys the dual role he serves as his clients’ legal advocate and support system.

 Chase, who grew up in Burlington, joined the Deuterman Law Group’s personal injury practice in 2022.
 He has nearly seven years of experience in civil litigation and personal injury law from his previous position with the Roy Law Office in Louisville, Ky.

-He earned his juris doctor from The University of Louisville Brandeis School of Law in Kentucky in 2017.
-He graduated from Appalachian State University in 2014 with a Bachelor of Science in History and Social Studies Education.
+He earned his juris doctor from The University of Louisville Brandeis School of Law in Kentucky.
+He graduated from Appalachian State University with a Bachelor of Science in History and Social Studies Education.

 Chase first became interested in this area of law during his first year of law school when he took a class on torts, which is the legal term for personal injury cases, including auto accidents, medical malpractice, and product liability.
 He later landed a law clerk position at a personal injury firm and worked there during law school.